Deploy Datawiza Access Proxy with a Web App using Kubernetes

 metadata:

-name: datawiza-access-broker
+name: datawiza-access-proxy

 spec: